-Object Description History Index Indicates the index of History control entry.
-Sample Index Indicates the index of the data entry associated with the control entry.
-Sample Start The value of sysUpTime at the start of the interval over which this sample was measured. • Drop The total number of events in which packets were dropped by the probe due to lack of resources.
-Octets The total number of octets of data (including those in bad packets) received on the network. • Pkts The total number of packets (including bad packets, broadcast packets, and multicast packets) received.
+Object Description • ID Indicates the index of Statistics entry.
+The state of the s Data Source (ifIndex) The port ID which wants to be monitored. • Drop The total number of events in which packets were dropped by the probe due to lack of resources. • Octets The total number of octets of data (including those in bad packets) received on the network. • Pkts The total number of packets (including bad packets, broadcast packets, and multicast packets) received.
 Broadcast The total number of good packets received that were directed to the broadcast address.
 Multicast The total number of good packets received that were directed to a multicast address.
-CRC Errors The total number of packets received that had a length (excluding framing bits, but including FCS octets) of between 64 and 1518 octets, inclusive, but had either a bad Frame Check Sequence (FCS) with an integral number of octets (FCS Error) or a bad FCS with a non-integral number of octets (Alignment Error).
+CRC Errors The total number of packets received that had a length (excluding framing bits, but including FCS octets) of between 64 and 1518 octets.
 Undersize The total number of packets received that were less than 64 octets.
 Oversize The total number of packets received that were longer than 1518 octets. • Frag.
-The number of frames whose size is less than 64 octets received with invalid CRC. • Jabb.
-The number of frames whose size is larger than 64 octets received with invalid CRC. • Coll.
-The best estimate of the total number of collisions in this Ethernet segment.
+The number of frames whose size is less than 64 octets received with invalid CRC.
+Jabb.
+The number of frames whose size is larger than 64 octets received with invalid CRC.